-Disclosure Quantity Units % of female workers in the workforce 1 55.53% % % of male workers in the workforce 1 44.47% % Number of employees from indigenous communities and/or vulnerable sector 8 #
+Disclosure Quantity Units % of female workers in the workforce 1 52.45% % % of male workers in the workforce 1 47.55% % Number of employees from indigenous communities and/or vulnerable sector 8 #

-^{}Vulnerable sector includes, elderly, persons with disabilities, vulnerable women, refugees, migrants, internally displaced persons, people living with HIV and other diseases, solo parents, and the poor or the base of the pyramid (BOP; Class D and E).
+Vulnerable sector includes, elderly, persons with disabilities (PWDs), vulnerable women, refugees, migrants, internally displaced persons, people living with HIV and other diseases, solo parents, and the poor or the base of the pyramid (BOP; Class D and E).
+1 Includes both Permanent and Temporary employees.